joao-prg/uber-eats-clone/README.md

 # uber-eats-clone

 Future work:
+- Register
   - Exception handling for authorization and authentication (UNAUTHORIZED and FORBIDDEN)
   - Add more tests (errors)